Ryūka: History

 Ryūka reached at its peak from the late 17th century to the early 19th century.
-While it was originally songs to be sung, the samurai class in Shuri and Naha treated them as poems to be read aloud, under the heavy influence from mainland Japanese high culture.
+While it was originally songs to be sung, the samurai class in Shuri and Naha treated them as poems to be read aloud, under the heavy influence from Japanese high culture.
 For its origin as songs, early ryūka anthologies were classified by melodies rather than by themes as are done for waka.
 The Ryūkyū daikashū (1878) adopted a hierarchical classification: melodies as the major categories and themes as minor categories.
 The Kokin Ryūka-shū (1895) switched to the theme-based classification.
 Today ryūka may be classified into 1) celebration poetry 2) seasonal or scenery poetry 3) love poetry 4) teaching poetry 5) travel poetry 6) smallpox poetry.
 Of these classifications, love poetry is well described in ryūka.
 Peculiar is the smallpox poetry; the purpose of glorification of smallpox demon is improvement from deadly infection of smallpox.
 There is a collection of smallpox poetry including 105 poems published in 1805.

 Ryūka as poems gained a wider audience after the formal abolishment of the kingdom.
 Losing income and status, the former samurai class moved from Shuri and Naha to Northern Okinawa, Miyako, Yaeyama, and other regions, and spread its high culture around Okinawa Prefecture.
 Newspapers, which first appeared in Okinawa Prefecture in the 1890s, had readers' sections for ryūka and waka.
-Ryūka is popular now not only in people living in Okinawa Prefecture, but also in Okinawan people who have immigrated to Peru and Hawaii.
+Ryūka is popular now not only in Ryukyuan living in Okinawa Prefecture, but also in Ryukyuan who have immigrated to Peru and Hawaii.